gerardo-lijs/Asynchronous-Programming/README.md

 A detailed post explaining some specific cases where you can use Task without await.
 It doesn't really make a big difference but if you are able to understand the discussion it's probably a sign that you're on the right track with async!

 * [Producer/consumer pipelines with System.Threading.Channels by Maarten Balliauw](https://blog.maartenballiauw.be/post/2020/08/26/producer-consumer-pipelines-with-system-threading-channels.html)
 A nice post with a simple sample code that goes from async to parallel async to pipelines.
-Explaining the pros of why that code evolution.
+Explaining the pros of that code evolution.
+It also includes a list of great links to get started with Pipelines.

 #### Books
 * [C# 7.0 in a Nutshell by Joseph and Ben Albahari](http://www.albahari.com/nutshell/)